-Like many plants, African daisies can get long and leggy in midsummer.
+- Like many plants, African daisies can get long and leggy in midsummer.
 A light trim keeps the plant neat and tidy while encouraging new blooms.
 To give the plant a summer haircut, use garden shears to remove one-third to one-half of each stem, paying particular attention to older branches.
-The trim will stimulate growth of fresh new foliage.
+The trim will stimulate the growth of fresh, new foliage.

 When to Cut Back African Daisies

 If you live in USDA plant hardiness zone 9 or above, perennial African daisies benefit from annual pruning.
 Cut the plant to the ground in late fall or early spring.
 Either time is acceptable, but if you are set on a tidy garden going into winter, you may want to prune in autumn.
 On the other hand, if you appreciate the textural appearance of the African daisy “skeletons,” you may want to wait until early spring.
 Waiting until spring also provides seed and shelter for songbirds and offers protection for the roots, especially when insulating leaves are trapped in the dead stems.

 Gardening tips, videos, info and more delivered right to your inbox!